FollowTheProcess/cli/examples/README.md

 ## `./subcommands`

 A CLI with multiple subcommands, each with their own flags and expected arguments.
 Shows how to easily store parsed flag values in an options struct and pass them around your program.

+## `./namedargs`

+A CLI with named positional arguments that may or may not have default values.
+Shows how to retrieve these arguments by name and use them without having to care if they were provided or you're using the default.

 [quickstart]: https://github.com/FollowTheProcess/cli#quickstart
 [silicon]: https://github.com/Aloxaf/silicon